psadil/nmmr/README.md

 ## Overview

 Experimental package for NeuroModulation Modeling in `R`.
-This package under active development and not yet released.
+This package under active development and not ready for use.

 ## Installation